ItsYurix/4BoD-Studio/README.md

 # NibbleStudio
-4BoD-Studio is a small tool for 4BoD and BLIP-4 made by Yurix.
+NibbleStudio is a small tool for 4BoD and BLIP-4 made by Yurix.

 ## Commands
  - `about`  : About project;